-- Relevance to ULI objectives (weight 35%) - Relevance to ULI strategic goals of Section D.4.1. - Clear link between the proposed technical challenges and research products to the selected topic outcomes. - Viable transition path for the research products/technologies. - Technical Merit (weight 35%) - Overall scientific or technical merit of the proposal, including unique and innovative methods (such as technology convergence), approaches, or concepts. - Technical challenges that represent complex, system-level problems. - Innovative Teaming and Education (weight 30%) - Innovative and inclusive teaming methods that contribute to overall proposal strength, promote diversity, inclusion of faculty and students from HBCUs and/or MSIs. - Promoting relevant education and workforce development of the next generation of K-12, undergraduate (including community colleges) and graduate engineers.
+- Relevance to ULI objectives (weight 35%) - Relevance to ULI strategic goals of Section D.4.1. - Clear link between the proposed technical challenges and research products to the selected topic outcomes. - Viable transition path for the research products/technologies. - Technical Merit (weight 35%) - Overall scientific or technical merit of the proposal, including unique and innovative methods (such as technology convergence), approaches, or concepts. - Technical challenges that represent complex, system-level problems. - Innovative Teaming and Education (weight 30%) - Innovative and inclusive teaming methods that contribute to overall proposal strength. - Promote research by faculty and students from non-R1 institutions. - Promote relevant education and workforce development of the next generation of K-12, undergraduate (including community colleges) and graduate engineers.

 Failure of a Step-A proposal to be highly rated in any one of the evaluation criteria is sufficient cause for the proposal to not be selected.
-Proposals without the appropriate involvement of HBCUs and/or MSIs will be rejected.
 Step-A proposals will be evaluated from two pools, one for 3-year awards and another for 4-year awards.
 The period of performance cannot change between Step-A and Step-B.

-Proposers should be aware that even when selected to proceed to Step-B, there might be weaknesses in their proposals that could prevent them from being selected in Step-B. Fairness procurement rules prevents ULI from providing reviewer feedback on Step-A proposals selected to proceed to Step-B. ULI expects proposers to improve their proposals between Step-A and Step-B.
+Proposers should be aware that even when selected to proceed to Step-B, there still might be weaknesses in their Step-A proposals.
+NASA plans to provide proposers invited to Step-B both their strengths and weaknesses so they can improve their proposals between Step-A and Step-B. There will not be any further discussion to clarify these strengths and weaknesses with NASA.